Active Directory Two-Factor Authentication

 It is hard to manage multiple users and systems, especially when there are not even hundreds, but thousands of them in a network.
 That’s why businesses and organizations love Microsoft Active Directory.
 It allows for storing and managing all the information on the organization’s systems, users, their credentials, sites and whatever else you might think of in a network, in one place.

 But you must agree that this much of fundamentally important information kept in one place makes Active Directory a tidbit for hackers.
 And simple password-username verification is far from sufficient to protect it all from attacks.
 This is why multifactor authentication is especially crucial for Active Directory security.
-Dynamic Strong Password Authentication (DSPA) solution from Protectimus has it well-cowered for you and your users.
+Dynamic Strong Password Authentication (DSPA) solution from Protectimus has it well-covered for you and your users.
 Adding the second layer of security to all systems and services attached to Active Directory in one go has never been easier.

 In this article, we will describe in detail how our two-factor authentication solution for Active Directory works, why ours is the easiest approach to Active Directory MFA, which methods of MFA can be used with it and how to get it running.
 We will also provide answers to the most asked questions on our solution for the Active Directory multi-factor authentication.